KVRNL/clip-lab/README.md

 - **Instant, lossless cuts — or frame-perfect re-encodes**
 - **GPU (NVENC) export with automatic CPU fallback**
 - **Queue up many clips and batch-export in one go**
-- **Bundled ffmpeg — huge files open instantly, nothing to install**
+- **Huge files open instantly — nothing to install**

 ## Download &amp; install

 Clip Lab is **completely free**.
-Downloads run through a free KVRNL account so every install gets its own license key.
+Each install needs its own license key, which you get with a free KVRNL account.

 1. Go to **[kvrnl.io/products/clip-lab/](https://kvrnl.io/products/clip-lab/)**
 2. Create a free account — email verification, nothing else